P2333/Mixup-Inference/README.md

 ## Evaluation codes

 We mainly evluate the PGD attacks for different inference-phase defenses.
-Here the `eps` is by default `8/255`, the pixels are normalized to the interval `[-1,1]`.
+Here the `eps` is by default `8/255`, the pixels are normalized to the interval `[-1,1]`. **About the detailed parameter settings to re-implement the results in our paper, please refer to Table 4 and Table 5 in our appendix.**

 ### Evaluating MI-PL